 - Bring water that is not contaminated by motor oil, petroleum chemicals, or radiation, to a rolling boil.

-Now you now have drinkable, potable water, that is 99.9% safe to drink.
-Bring the water to a rolling boil, that’s it.
-You’re done
+Now you now have drinkable, potable water, which is 99.9% safe to drink.
+Bring the water to a rolling boil, that's it.
+You're done.

 Pre-filter water when needed.
 If the water has turbidity.
 Which means water is cloudy, has suspended particles, muddy, dirty, soupy, or stagnate.
 And has human or animal waste in it.
 You must first pre-filter.
 Pre-filter contaminated water by running it through a filter.

 Water pre-filtering can be done easily by using clothing.
 As an example, a cotton t-shirt works well as a pre-filter.
 The tight weave of the cotton catches and holds solids and grit particles on the fabric.
 Thereby restricting a high percentage of suspended particles from getting into the water you are going to boil.